Blathers/neopets-user-scripts/README.md

 * Ability to enter the sell price
 * Auto calculates your profits and keeps a running "Total Profit" history log
 * Clear items manually or with a quick button to remove all.
 Save history defaults to max of 30, once you reach this items will start being removed from the log.

+## Fixed Position SSW
+Keeps your SSW and bookmarks always on screen when the page scrolls down instead of hiding behind the top bar.
+Recommended you use this with "Sidebar Always Open" so that they don't overlap stuff on the screen.